TotallyJewishTravel

 Moroccan Jews

-Moroccan Jews have their own seder customs.
-The head of the house passed the seder plate, which is clear, over the heads of each guest while reciting a blessing.
-Another custom is to take a large bowl filled with a mixture of water and wine and pour it out while reading the 10 plagues, to symbolize the Nile turning red.
-Mimouna is probably the most well-known of the Moroccan Passover customs.
-Mimouna begins on the night Passover ends when Jews open up their home to friends and neighbors.
-They prepare a lavish spread of traditional Moroccan cakes and sweetmeats.
+Moroccan Jews have their own unique seder customs.
+The head of the household passes a clear seder plate over the heads of each guest while reciting a blessing.
+Another tradition involves filling a large bowl with a mixture of water and wine and pouring it out while reading the 10 plagues, symbolizing the Nile turning red.

 Ethiopian Jews

 The Jews from Ethiopia would read the story of the Exodus straight from the Torah because they didn’t have Haggadahs (the book that Jews read at the seder).
 They have a tradition of breaking all of their earthenware dishes and utensils and purchasing new ones for the holiday.
 Instead of the familiar square or round matzah, Ethiopian Jews bake large, round, and slightly soft matzah called "qita."
+Some Ethiopian Jews continue to maintain these traditions today, especially within the Beta Israel community.

 Sephardim (Spain, Portugal, North Africa and Middle East)